Sea Legs - The Crossroads

 Come to find out,

-since we left Florida on our way back up to New England, we have been carrying this urn on board
+since we left Florida on our way back up to New England, we have been carrying this urn on board.

-and it's been tucked away in one of the officers' staterooms for safekeeping.
+And it's been tucked away in one of the officers' staterooms for safekeeping.

 And the urn belonged to a former electrician's mate in the Coast Guard.

-The electrician's mate had been in the Coast Guard in the 80s.
+The electrician's mate had been in the Coast Guard in the 80s. on board this particular ship responding to search and rescue.

 What he requested was to be buried at sea in the vicinity of where his first SAR case was.